Eric Pickles: Troubled Families

 Pickles led the Troubled Families Programme designed to turn around 120,000 dysfunctional families, at a cost of around £400 million.
 According to David Cameron, these families were responsible for 'a large proportion of the problems in society'.
-The families were selected for having 5 of 7 measures of social and economic deprivation.
+The families were selected for having five of seven measures of social and economic deprivation.
 Pickles claimed repeatedly that these families cost the state £9 billion per annum.
-In March 2015 Pickles declared the programme a 'triumph' in the House of Commons after it allegedly 'turned around' 105,600 families of 117,910 processed and saved £1.2 billion per annum. £1.2 billion per annum was a hypothetical number based on assumptions that alleged improvements in behaviour would be sustained and depended on removing the high costs associated with disabled children and chronically sick, unemployed adults.
+In March 2015 Pickles declared the programme a 'triumph' in the House of Commons after it allegedly 'turned around' 105,600 families of 117,910 processed and saved £1.2 billion per annum.
+The £1.2 billion per annum savings was a hypothetical number based on assumptions that alleged improvements in behaviour would be sustained and depended on removing the high costs associated with disabled children and chronically sick, unemployed adults.

 The Evaluation by the National Institute for Economic and Social Research was published on 17 October 2016.
 The report found that there had been "no significant impact" of the scheme.
 A press release from NIESR stated, "we were unable to find consistent evidence that the programme had any significant or systematic impact".
 The Times reported the following day, "the report was published quietly last night after complaints from Whitehall insiders that it was being suppressed".

 The Public Accounts Committee published its report on 19 December 2016.
 They concluded that the delay in publication had been unacceptable, that DCLG had failed to demonstrate that the programme had any significant impact and that the terminology of saying that the families had been "turned around" was misleading given that many of the families had continuing problems after a result had been claimed.
 The PAC chairwoman, Meg Hillier, commented that the report was "far more serious" than "a slap on the wrist" for ministers.